Eurydia/notes-singularity/Computer science/Object-oriented programming/Design patterns/Singleton design pattern.md

 **Singleton design pattern** is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

-This comes in handy when there is no benefit to have multiple instances of a class, so we can keep reusing one instance throughout the life cycle of our program.
+This pattern is useful when there is no benefit to have multiple instances of a class, so we can keep reusing one instance throughout the life cycle of our program.

 ## Practical example